bsgriggs/mendix9-searchable-reference-selector/docs/ReferenceSet.md

 **Option content type** - Determines how each option is rendered.
 - "Text" and "HTML" will require an attribute to be selected called "Option content". **Option content** - a string or enum attribute on the entity returned by the Selectable Objects. **WARNING - selecting an enum attribute will force the widget to use less-efficient client-side filtering and should be avoided if possible.**
 - "Expression" will require a string expression to be entered and is useful if you need to concatenate multiple attributes (e.g. employee name and employee id).
 You will have to select at least 1 search attribute in the search attributes list below.
 - "Custom" - Studio Pro will add a new container below the widget where you can add Mendix widgets for each option.
 You could, for example, have employee profile pictures next to each of their names.
-You will have to select at least 1 search attribute in the search attributes list below.
+You will have to select at least 1 search attribute in the search attributes list below or use client side searching.
+If you enable client side searching, you will be required to enter a string expression.
+This expression is used as the search string.

 | "Custom" - Studio Pro | "Custom" - Browser |
 | ------------- | ------------- |
 | ![studioProOptionContentType](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/media/v4/optionContentTypeCustom.png)    | ![BrowserOptionContentType](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/media/v4/optionContentTypeCustomUI.png)    |

 ### Searching
-**Searchable?** - Whether or not the user can search for a value.
+**Search mode** - Determines which computer is responsible for the filtering.
+- "Server side" - (default) The Mendix server filters the data and only sends the data to the browser that is going to be displayed.
+- "Client side - The Mendix server sends the **full** list of data to the browser, and the user's browser filters the data.
+This will cause performance issues if a large data set is returned by the Selectable Objects data source.
+- "Off" - The user cannot search the options.

 **Search delay** - The number of milliseconds between the user's last typing and applying the search criteria.
 This is an important performance optimization, so be sure not to set the value too low!
 **Search type** - How the searching is handled.
 - "By Attribute(s)" uses the Mendix [ListValue API](https://docs.mendix.com/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis-list-values/) to do optimal server-side filtering.